aspdotnetgabs/GabsWinformEF/README.md

 |  Activate() | `User`  | Re-enables user  |

 ## Usage
-In **User.cs**, set the username and password of the auto-generated default administrator.
+Copy paste **User.cs** in your project and set the username and password for the auto-generated default administrator.
 The code below automatically creates user with username, password, and role set to "admin".

     private const string DEFAULT_ADMIN_LOGIN = "admin";